 It is a legal requirement under the Accounts and Audit Regulations 2015 for public bodies to publish the financial results of their activities for the year.
-This document, which is called the Statement of Accounts shows the annual cost of providing West Midlands Fire and Rescue Authority and is available on our website.
+This document, which is called the Statement of Accounts shows the annual cost of providing West Midlands Fire and Rescue Authority (hereafter 'the Authority') and is available on our website.
 Alternatively, the accounts can be viewed in summary format - Summary of Accounts.
 The statement of accounts is published in September of each year following approval by the Fire Authority.
 The Authority is composed of 27 members, all of whom are Councillors elected to one of the seven constituent district councils within the West Midlands.

-West Midlands Fire and Rescue Authority's Statement of Accounts are independently verified on an annual basis by an external auditor.
+The Authority's Statement of Accounts are independently verified on an annual basis by an external auditor.
 Members of the public and local government electors have certain rights in the audit process prior to the formal approval and publication of the statement of accounts.
-These rights are set out in Audit of Accounts.
+These rights are set out in the Audit of Accounts.

-The Authority's external audit work is undertaken by Grant Thornton UK LLP a private audit practice who were awarded a 5 year contract from 2012-13 following a tendering process, which was subsequently extended to 6 years.
+The Authority's external audit work is undertaken by Grant Thornton UK LLP a private audit practice.
 The full external audit work programme and the risk based approach to its determination are explained in the external auditor's Audit Plan.
 As well as auditing the accounts, the external auditor is required to conclude whether the Authority has in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 This is known as the value for money conclusion.